 Lunar New Year is a time-honored festival celebrated by multiple countries in Asia, and it is increasingly popular in some Western countries.

-Lunar New Year is a festival that marks the first new moon of a lunar or lunisolar calendar, which is synchronized with the cycles of the moon.
-It is a time to bid farewell to the old year and usher in a new year, and it is also a time for family gatherings.
-It is one of the most important holidays of the year in many countries!
+Lunar New Year is a festival that marks the first new moon of the lunisolar (according to the moon and sun) calendars traditionally used in many East Asian countries.
+The festival signals the beginning of spring, and it is a time to bid farewell to the old year and usher in a new year.

-Lunar New Year is traditionally celebrated in East Asian countries especially in China and others influenced by Chinese culture like Vietnam, South Korea, Singapore, Malaysia, and Indonesia.
+Lunar New Year is traditionally celebrated in Asian countries especially in China and others influenced by Chinese culture like Vietnam, South Korea, Singapore, Malaysia, Thailand, Japan, Philippines, and Indonesia.
 It is also celebrated where Chinese communities and those countries’ overseas communities can be found.

 Lunar New Year may be called different names in different East Asian countries and communities, but it is usually celebrated on the same date with similar celebrations.

 4. Lunar New Year usually falls in late January or early/mid-February.